muhamedmjw/Storage-Facilitator/README.md

 - Team members can track their assigned tasks efficiently
 - Project progress is visible at a glance through the Kanban board
 - Calendar view helps with resource planning and deadline management
-- Reduced meeting time needed for status updates
+- Average task completion time tracked and improving monthly
-- 90% of team members log in at least 3 times per week
+- User satisfaction score of 4/5 or higher

 ## User Stories